boatesj/eventflow/README.md

 - **User Authentication**: Implement login functionality for users to manage their own events.
 - **Calendar Integration**: Sync with Google Calendar for better event scheduling.
 - **Email Notifications**: Automatically notify users of upcoming events they RSVP’d for.
-- **Advanced Search**: Add filters for event categories, dates, and locations.

 ## Credits
 - **Flask Documentation**: For backend functionality.